 Disclosure omission Auditor recommendations Adjusted?
-Note 33 Leases Prior to us auditing the leases notes, the Council made a number of adjustments to the notes in light of the findings from the 2020/21 audit.
-On our review of the updated noted, we identified several issues which resulted in further amendments to the note. √ HRA Income and Expenditure Statement Prior to auditing the HRA income and expenditure statement, the Council increased the gain on disposal of HRA fixed assets by £722k √ Collection Fund Statement Prior to auditing the collection fund statement, the Council amended the statement reducing overall income by £84m and overall expenditure by £84m.
-The format of the collection fund was also updated post audit review. ✓ Notes to the collection fund - distribution of estimated balance Prior to auditing the collection fund notes, the Council amended the distributed of estimated balance note reducing the total by £4.897m ✓ Note 35 - Defined Benefit pension scheme The defined benefit pension scheme notes where updated to reflect the changes due to the Triennial review. √
+Note 31 - Related Parties Immaterial disclosure adjustments to this note to bring this in line with the council's ledger records. ✓ Note 33 Leases Prior to us auditing the leases notes, the Council made a number of adjustments to the notes in light of the findings from the 2020/21 audit.
+On our review of the updated noted, we identified several issues which resulted in further amendments to the note. ✓ HRA Income and Expenditure Statement Prior to auditing the HRA income and expenditure statement, the Council increased the gain on disposal of HRA fixed assets by £0.722m √ Collection Fund Statement Prior to auditing the collection fund statement, the Council amended the statement reducing overall income by £84m and overall expenditure by £84m.
+The format of the collection fund was also updated post audit review. √ Notes to the collection fund - distribution of estimated balance Prior to auditing the collection fund notes, the Council amended the distributed of estimated balance note reducing the total by £4.897m √ Note 35 - Defined Benefit pension scheme The defined benefit pension scheme notes where updated to reflect the changes due to the Triennial review. √